2.2 Align local development and deployment environments

 • Enable root by setting the environment variable ROOT to TRUE, so that e.g. sudo apt-get can be used in RStudio.

-• The development code of all relevant projects should live outside the container and be shared with it (and possibly many of them), e.g. under ~/RStudioProjects on the host machine and /home/rstudio/RStudioProjects in the container.
+• The development code of all relevant projects should live outside the container and be shared with it (and possibly multiple other containers), e.g. under ~/workspace on the host machine and /home/rstudio/workspace in the container.

-• In order for the RStudio setting to persist if the container is recreated (e.g. after pulling a new rocker image), we also use a shared volume (like ~/.rstudio-docker/3.6.1) for the home/rstudio/.rstudio directory, which is version-specific in case of multiple R versions
+• In order for the RStudio settings to persist if the container is recreated (e.g. after pulling a new rocker image), we also use a shared volume (like ~/.rstudio-config/4.4.1) for the /home/rstudio/.config/rstudio directory, which is version-specific in case of multiple R versions.

 • If we want to use Meld via the compareWith addins, we need to

-• Use a version-specific name for the container running the RStudio instance, e.g. rstudio_3.6.1.
+• Use a version-specific name for the container running the RStudio instance, e.g. rstudio_4.4.1.

 docker run -d --restart=always \